hharryyf/codeforcepractice/README.md

 It is also not hard to observe that cost(x) is a function that first decrease then increase, we need to find the lowest point of the function.
 This is a perfect use-case of ternary search. https://codeforces.com/problemset/problem/1355/E

+793. Award Ceremony (diff=2200, greedy)
+There are three properties: 1) teams that goes up and teams that goes down can be processed independently 2) teams that goes down should be processed from 1 to n.
+3) teams that goes up should be processed from n to 1.
+Of course, don't forget to sort the teams before the above steps. https://codeforces.com/problemset/problem/730/E